Caring for Napa pets during a time of coronavirus

 “Our primary focus is on the health of our staff.
 (We want them to be able to) take care of the 150 cats and one dog that call We Care home,” said Dobar.

-She said the majority of the cats at the We Care shelter and sanctuary are over 10 years old, adding that 14 percent of the total are 14 years old or older.
+She said the majority of the cats at the We Care shelter and sanctuary are over 10 years old, adding that 14% of the total are 14 years old or older.

 “We created contingency plans before the shelter-in-place order (took effect) for animals that have chronic illnesses like diabetes and need to take medicine at least once a day.
 Staff are rotating in abbreviated shifts to ensure coverage, keep (a) healthy distance, and have the flexibility they need during these trying times,” said Dobar.